-Our Science Flow Chart outlines key aspects of Science teaching and learning in KS1 and KS2 at Aspin Park Academy.
+Our Science Flow Chart outlines key aspects of Science teaching and learning in EYFS, KS1 and KS2 at Aspin Park Academy.

 Aspin Park Academy aims to give all children a clear understanding of the world around them developing their curiosity and enjoyment of Science.
 Teachers will ensure full coverage of the National Curriculum so all children can build on their working memory and acquire key skills and knowledge to help them think scientifically.
 Throughout our school children are encouraged to develop and use a range of skills including questioning, planning, using equipment and carrying out investigations, observing and drawing conclusions to become independent learners.

 In their own work, children will: